-Activity Investment £ Lead Start date End date EHCP Review all EHCPs to identify any specific weaknesses or lack of specificity in the quality of assessments and/or plans; develop a programme to improve the quality of plans where this is required.
+Activity Investment £ Lead Start date End date Participation and feedback Develop mechanisms to capture feedback from children and young people with EHCPs and their parents or carers on their views on their needs, provision and progress towards outcomes and their experience of the process.
+Director Education Services and Associate Director Business Development Develop mechanisms to capture feedback from professionals and partners on their confidence in provision set out in EHCPs to meet the needs of children and young people.
+Education Services and Associate Director Business Development Develop mechanisms to capture feedback from children and young people at SEND Support and their parents or carers on their views on their needs, provision and progress towards outcomes and their experience of the ADPR process.
+Director Education Services and Associate Director Business Development EHCP quality · Review all EHCPs to identify any specific weaknesses or lack of specificity in the quality of assessments and/or plans; develop a programme to improve the quality of plans where this is required.
 50,000 Associate Director: SEND Nov-18 Nov-19 Develop and deliver a multi-module training programme to drive up the quality and consistency of EHCPs, ensuring this reflects the expectations in Children and Families Act 2014, including the need for plans to work towards the independence of all children and young people.
-15,000 Associate Director: Workforce Dec-18 Mar-18 Develop quality assurance processes for EHCPs across all partner organisations involved in assessment and planning, ensuring there is regular feedback to professionals to promote continual improvement.
-2,500 Director of Improvement Jan-19 Jul-19
+15,000 Associate Director: Workforce Dec-18 Mar-19

-Annual reviews Support all partner organisations to fully engage with annual EHCP reviews through attendance at mandatory training, so that the process is meaningful and leads to the robust re-assessment and review of children's and young people's needs and provision.
-0 Associate Director: SEND Jan-19 Jun-19 Create a multi-disciplinary review team with educational and therapeutic expertise to undertake annual EHCP reviews.
-100,000 Associate Director: SEND Jan-19 Jan-19 Establish a priority programme for annual reviews focused on independent school placements and key stage and phase transition points; develop good practice guidelines and processes for annual reviews to assess whether plans are achieving the agreed outcomes, promote resilience and independence, and provide good value for money.
+Develop quality assurance processes for EHCPs across all partner organisations involved in assessment and planning, ensuring there is regular feedback to professionals to promote continual improvement.
+2,500 Director of Improvement Jan-19 Jul-19 Annual reviews Support all partner organisations to fully engage with annual EHCP reviews through attendance at mandatory training, so that the process is meaningful and leads to the robust re-assessment and review of children's and young people's needs and provision.
+0 Associate Director: SEND Jan-19 Jun-19 Establish a priority programme for annual reviews focused on independent school placements and key stage and phase transition points, develop good practice guidelines and processes for annual reviews to assess whether plans are achieving the agreed outcomes, promote resilience and independence, and provide good value for money.
 0 Associate Director: SEND Nov-18 Apr-21 Upgrade the SEND electronic case management system so that it better supports the EHCP assessment, planning and annual review process.
-25,000 Head of Business Systems Ap-19 Jul-19
+25,000 Head of Business Systems Apr-19 Jul-19